-- 1) ensure that development and building design is consistent with adopted community design standards; - promote high standards in architectural design and the construction of aesthetically pleasing structures so that new development does not detract from existing neighborhood characteristics; - 3) encourage the most appropriate use of land; - promote visual interest throughout the City through the preservation of public scenic, ocean and mountain vistas, creation of open space areas, and providing for a variety of architectural styles; - 5) preserve creek areas through restoration and enhancement, discourage the removal of significant trees and foliage; - 6) ensure neighborhood compatibility of all projects; - 7) ensure that architecture will respect the privacy of neighbors and is considerate of private views and solar access; - 8) ensure that grading and development are appropriate to the site and that long term visible scarring of the landscape is avoided where possible; - preserve and protect native and biologically and aesthetically valuable nonnative vegetation or to ensure adequate and appropriate replacement for vegetation loss; - 10) ensure that the continued health, safety and welfare of the neighborhood are not compromised; - 11) provide for adequate street design and sufficient parking for residents and guests in a safe and aesthetically pleasing way; - 12) ensure that construction is in appropriate proportion to lot size; - 13) encourage energy efficiency; and - 14) ensure that air circulation between structures is not impaired and shading is minimized on adjacent properties.
+- 1) ensure that development and building design is consistent with adopted community design standards (e.g. General Plan, Goleta Old Town Heritage District Architectural and Design Guidelines, Design Standards for Commercial Projects); - promote high standards in architectural design and the construction of aesthetically pleasing, architecturally correct, structures so that new development does not detract from existing neighborhood characteristics; - 3) encourage the most appropriate use of land; - promote visual interest throughout the City through the preservation of public scenic, ocean and mountain vistas, creation of open space areas, and providing for a variety of architectural styles; - 5) preserve creek areas through restoration and enhancement, discourage the removal of significant trees and foliage; - 6) ensure neighborhood compatibility of all projects: - 7) ensure that architecture will respect the privacy of neighbors and is considerate of private views and solar access; - 8) ensure that grading and development are appropriate to the site and that long term visible scarring of the landscape is avoided where possible; - 9) preserve and protect native and biologically and aesthetically valuable nonnative vegetation or to ensure adequate and appropriate replacement for vegetation loss; - 10) ensure that the continued health, safety and welfare of the neighborhood are not compromised: - 11) provide for adequate street design and sufficient parking for residents and guests in a safe and aesthetically pleasing way; - 12) ensure that construction is in appropriate proportion to lot size; - 13) encourage energy efficiency; and - 14) ensure that air circulation between structures is not impaired and shading is minimized on adjacent properties.